ehab-ayman-gharib/SmartStoreOrganizer/README.md

 ## APK File included in releases section

+## How to Run
+- Clone the repo
+- Use Unity 6.0.58f1 LTS Version

 ## How Drag/Drop Works
 - Click and hold a product to drag.
 - Product movement is limited to the camera view.